Island Life

 Expert tip: Even if you choose to stay at an all-inclusive resort that has it all, it’s a good idea to leave the resort for at least one-half day tour.
 Jamaica is made for exploration, so take full advantage!

 Is the water safe to drink in Jamaica?
 Mostly, tap water in Jamaica is safe to drink, but in more remote areas you may want to avoid drinking water straight out of the tap, unless it has been boiled, filtered or otherwise treated.
 To be on the safe side, it might be best to stick with mineral water, or other bottled versions sold at most supermarkets, shops and bars on the island.
 Brushing your teeth with tap water, however, is generally considered safe.
-Good to know: tap water at the Beaches and Sandals resorts in Jamaica is filtered by the resort.
+Good to know: tap water at Beaches and Sandals Resorts in Jamaica is filtered by the resort.

 If there’s one travel tip you’ll regret not following upon arrival to sunny Jamaica, it’s this one.
 There are so many opportunities in Jamaica to visit water parks, beaches, and waterfalls that it just makes sense to keep your phone safe in a waterproof case; that way you’ll still be able to take photos and use your phone, without it getting damaged.

 It’s a laidback way of living in the Caribbean, and you’ll have to recalibrate your mind to take you to that place of relaxation.
 This is the only way to make the most of your vacation in this part of the world, where life just seems to unfold that a bit slower, giving you more time to savor it all.
-Get used to laid back attitudes, and “island time” which oftentimes equates to lateness, and refuse to be frazzled by anything at all.
+Get used to laid back attitudes, and “island time” which oftentimes equates to lateness and refuse to be frazzled by anything at all.

 Jamaican patois is part of the national identity, and it would do you well to get used to how this sounds, and to some of the popular phrases you may hear while on island before you get there.
 Read our Jamaican Sayings and Phrases post to help prep you for your trip.